SJafarnia/CarDealProject/README.md

 ## Getting Started

-This project takes advantage of Django-graphql-auth package for authentication, therefore in order to get a valid JWT cookie, you need to run both Nextjs and Django apps on same origin for CORS and csrf validation. for development, easiest way would be to run Nextjs project on loopback ip on any port to match Django's origin:
+This project takes advantage of Django-graphql-auth package for authentication, therefore in order to get a valid JWT cookie, you need to run both Next.js and Django apps on same origin for CORS and csrf validation. for development, easiest way would be to run Next.js project on loopback ip on any port to match Django's origin

 ```bash
 #for Next.js project